DjangoGirls/tutorial/django_forms/README.md

 If you need more information about Django forms you should read the documentation: https://docs.djangoproject.com/en/1.6/topics/forms/

 We prepared some extra tasks for you, but they are not very hard.
-You can do them as a homework:
+You can do them as a homework (they are described in __Homework: add more to your website__ chapter):
 - create a page with all __draft__ posts
 - adding __publish__ button, which will make your post visible on `post_list` page
 - deleting post